eedahl/tekken-movedb-py/README.md

 * A gif of the move
 * A quiz mode, where you see a gif of the move and you have to input the correct frame (dis)advantage
 * Show the most commonly used strings/moves and how fast of a punisher is needed to bop it.

+## Acknowledgements
+Moves are from RBNorway.org.
+JSON-files adapted from Tekken discord bot.